L4ZY404/HyprL4zy/README.md

 | `Super + R` | Restart AGS |
 | `Super + H` | Shortcuts |
 | `Super + P` | Power menu |

-## Local configuration

-Machine-specific files such as `local.json` and `local.conf` are intentionally kept outside the public configuration and preserved by updates.

 ## License